vishtechie07/braille-security-suite/README.md

 - [OpenAI](https://openai.com/) for AI text enhancement
 - [JavaFX](https://openjfx.io/) for the modern UI framework

-## 📞 Support

-For support, please open an issue on GitHub or contact the maintainers.

----

 **Note**: This application is designed for educational and professional use.
 Always ensure you have proper authorization before performing security testing on any systems.